gollum/gollum/README.md

 ## DESCRIPTION

-Gollum is a simple wiki that uses Git for storage and revision histories.
-It is designed so that you can create a compliant Git repository (known as a Gollum repository) either by hand, by calling API methods, or via the web interface.
+Gollum is a simple wiki built on top of Git that powers GitHub Wikis.
+Gollum is designed so that you can create a compliant Git repository (known as a Gollum repository) either by hand, by calling API methods, or via the web interface.

+We are making the source available so that you may test your wikis locally if you choose to edit them by hand.

 ## REPO STRUCTURE